adorsys/spring_cloud_sample/README.md

 ```

 A zuul gateway is running on port 8080 will forward requests to `/product` and `/cart`.
-It will also debug all requests.
+It will also debug all requests and dump statistics.

 If the rate of requests to `/product` exceeds 50 requests/seconds it will forward to a static fallback.